0

 Itinerary

 Pick up from the airport.
 Drive through Windhoek to Arebbusch Travel Lodge.
 A township tour and dinner will be arranged.
+We can recommend Joe’s Beer House, Cape Town Fish Market or The Stellenbosch.

-Overnight & Dinner at Arebbusch Travel Lodge
+Overnight: Arebbusch Travel Lodge

-Overnight & Dinner at Bagatelle Kalahari Game Ranch
+Overnight: Bagatelle Kalahari Game Ranch

 Today after breakfast, you will drive west to the world-famous Namib Desert 210 miles from Mariental.
 You’ll go see the iconic red dunes of Sossusvlei.
 In the afternoon you will reach your lodge, where you will have to enjoy your dinner.